ycpcs/cs482-spring2021-RT/assign/finalreport.md

 The **implementation** section should describe the process you used to turn your design into a working system.
 Talk about interesting technical challenges you encountered, and how you overcame them.
 You should include all relevant technical information such as database schemas, mathematical formulas, etc. in this section.
 Use screenshots to illustrate various aspects of your implementation.

 The **future work** section should mention some possible ways that your system could be extended and improved in the future.

+The **references** section should list all of the references you placed throughout your document.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---